Arrow (missile family): Specifications

 According to Dov Raviv, a senior developer dubbed "the father of the Arrow anti-ballistic missile", a single Arrow interceptor has a 90 percent probability of destroying a target missile at the highest altitude possible.
 In case of failure two more interceptors can be launched towards the target at short time intervals.
 If the first of these destroys the target, the second can be directed to another target.
 Using this technique, three independent interception possibilities are provided which raise the interception probability from 90 percent to 99.9 percent, thus satisfying the leakage rate requirement.
-The Arrow also has the capability to simultaneously intercept a salvo of more than five incoming missiles, with the target missiles arriving within a 30-second span.
+The Arrow can also simultaneously intercept a salvo of more than five incoming missiles, with the target missiles arriving within 30 seconds.
 Such capability is currently possessed only by the United States and Russia.
 According to Raviv, the Arrow can discriminate between a warhead and a decoy.

 Each Arrow battery is equipped with typically four to eight erectors–launchers, its manning requires about 100 personnel.
 Each trailer-mounted erector–launcher weighs 35 t when loaded with six launch tubes with ready-to-fire missiles.
 After firing the launchers can be reloaded in an hour.
 The system is transportable rather than mobile, as it can be moved to other prepared sites, but cannot be set up just anywhere.